awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-git-repo.md

 **Note**
 You can use the Amazon SageMaker API [CreateNotebookInstance](API_CreateNotebookInstance.md) to associate Git repositories with a notebook instance, but step\-by\-step instructions are not provided here\.

+**Note**
+If you want to use a CodeCommit repository that is in a different AWS than the notebook instance,set up cross\-account access for the repository\.
+For information, see [Associate a CodeCommit Repository in a Different AWS Account with a Notebook Instance](#nbi-git-cross)\.

 **Topics**
 + [Create a Notebook Instance with an Associated Git Repository \(Console\)](#nbi-git-create-console)
 + [Create a Notebook Instance with an Associated Git Repository \(CLI\)](#nbi-git-create-cli)